xx299x/DrissionPagePlus/README.en.md

 # Settings for s mode
 session_options = {'headers': {'User-Agent':'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_12_6)'}}

+# Proxy settings, optional
+proxy = {'http': '127.0.0.1:1080','https': '127.0.0.1:1080'}

 # Incoming configuration, driver_options and session_options are optional, you need to use the corresponding mode to pass in
-drission = Drission(driver_options, session_options)
+drission = Drission(driver_options, session_options, proxy=proxy)
 ```

+The usage of DriverOptions and SessionOptions is detailed below.

 ## Use page object MixPage

 The MixPage page object encapsulates common web page operations and realizes the switch between driver and session modes.
-MixPage must receive a Drission object and use the driver or session in it.
-If it is not passed in, MixPage will create a Drission by itself (using the configuration of the default ini file).
+MixPage must control a Drission object and use its driver or session.
+If it is not passed in, MixPage will create one by itself (using the incoming configuration information or reading from the default ini file).

 Tips: When multiple objects work together, you can pass the Drission object in one MixPage to another, so that multiple objects can share login information or operate the same page.